In a visually dominated world, sound as an immersive, experiential medium offers a means of cultivating connection, place, and presence.

 photo by Maria Nikolic, 2023

-Darcy Copeland (b.
-1996) is an American experimental composer hailing from rural Michigan and now based in urban Boston.
-She writes music to excavate internal selfhood and explore outward expressions of thinking, moving, feeling, and being in a ravaged world.
+Darcy Copeland is an American experimental composer based in Boston.
+She writes music to excavate and connect to her internal self and to explore outward expressions of thinking, moving, feeling, and being on a ravaged planet.
 Working with acoustic instruments, electronics, and visuals, her work interrogates themes of vulnerability, materiality, and affect.
-She is fascinated by the use of oblique and roving expressions of duration, timbre, and texture to create experiential sonic worlds.
+She frequently employs the use of oblique and roving experiments of duration, timbre, and texture to create ecosystemic and atmospheric sonic worlds.

 In 2022, Darcy joined the PhD program in composition at Harvard University, studying with Chaya Czernowin and Hans Tutschku.
 She holds a master of music in composition from the University of Washington in Seattle, WA and a bachelor of music in composition from Columbia College Chicago.
 She is currently the director of the Harvard Group for New Music (HGNM).

-She enjoys sci-fi and samurai films, green spaces, the first snow of the year, and baking.
+She enjoys sci-fi, Japanese literature, green, the first snow of the year, and baking.